annLamin/Deep-Learning/README.md

 ## 2. Project Overview
 The goal was to develop an end-to-end deep learning pipeline for tomato disease classification:

--Data Collection: Gather tomato leaf images (healthy and diseased) from  https://www.kaggle.com/datasets/arjuntejaswi/plant-village.
+- Data Collection: Gather tomato leaf images (healthy and diseased) from  https://www.kaggle.com/datasets/arjuntejaswi/plant-village.

--Preprocessing: Resize, normalize, and augment images.
+- Preprocessing: Resize, normalize, and augment images.

--Model Training: Build and train a CNN using TensorFlow/Keras.
+- Model Training: Build and train a CNN using TensorFlow/Keras.

--Container and Deployment: Use Docker and serve the model via FastAPI and Google Cloud Platform (GCP)
+- Container and Deployment: Use Docker and serve the model via FastAPI and Google Cloud Platform (GCP)
--Frontend: integrate with a Node.js frontend.
+- Frontend: integrate with a Node.js frontend.

--User Interface: Allow users to upload images and get predictions.
+- User Interface: Allow users to upload images and get predictions.

 3. Tech Stack
 Backend & Model Training: